luizirber/blog/content/2018-09-24-open-science.md

 That's what open science is about: collaboration, good practices, and in the end coming up with something that is larger than each individual piece.
-Now sourmash is better, bamnostic is better, grail is better.
+Now sourmash is better, bamnostic is better, reflow is better.
 I would like to see this becoming more and more common =]

 [0]: http://www.olgabotvinnik.com/